One language, two types of spelling. All thanks to colonies, geography, and a few hundred years of linguistic drift.

-It’s easy to get caught out by the differences between American English and British English, whether you’re writing for clients overseas, submitting to an international journal or trying to keep a brand’s tone consistent.
+It’s easy to get caught by the differences between American English (AmE) and British English (BrE), whether writing for clients overseas, submitting to an international journal, or trying to keep a brand’s tone consistent.

 If you want to sound like you’re from a specific side of the pond, TextExpander can help.
 When you accidentally type ‘favorite’ to your UK client – pop! – the alternate spelling, ‘favourite’, will appear.